 Curious people are natural problem solvers.
 If something cannot be done by someone else, you can rely on a curious individual to somehow get the work done.

 During your interview process, there are certain questions you can ask your candidates to determine if they possess this quality (curiosity) or not, and how they have utilized this quality in their lives.

 1. Did you learn anything new in the past six months?
 What was the result of this?
 How did you go about the process?

 Some people may want to impress you and show that they are intellectually curious- but this can be limited only on paper.
-In reality they might have done nothing to actually douse their curiosity.
-This question and their response to it might be helpful in sifting the real ones from the impersonators.
+In reality, they might have done nothing to douse their curiosity.
+This question and their response to it might help sift the real ones from the impersonators.